A sample of gas is held inside a cylinder equipped with a movable... | Channels for Pearson+

 7. Gases Pressure Units

 A sample of gas is held inside a cylinder equipped with a movable piston that has an area of 0.720 m2.
-If a mass of 8.42 kg is pushing down on the piston, Calculate the pressure exerted on the gas in bars.
+If a mass of 8.42 kg is pushing down on the piston, Calculate the pressure exerted on the gas in pounds per square inch.

 A sample of gas is held inside a cylinder equipped with a movable piston that has an area of 0.720 m2.
-If a mass of 8.42 kg is pushing down on the piston, Calculate the pressure exerted on the gas in bars.
+If a mass of 8.42 kg is pushing down on the piston, Calculate the pressure exerted on the gas in pounds per square inch.

 ANSWERS OPTIONS